imhojang/crepe/content/blog/my-twelveth-post/TIL- why var and let bindings behave differently using setTimeOut function.md

 So, how is this different from using `let` keyword to declare a variable?

-With `let` the variable declared has a block scope, and when used inside a for loop, **there will be a binding for each iteration.** Every setTimeout callback refers to a **different variable**, each of which has a different value.
+With `let`, the variable has a block scope, and when used inside a for loop, **there will be a binding for each iteration.** Every setTimeout callback refers to a **different variable**, each of which has a different value.
 The first one is 0, next one is 1, etc.

 ~~~javascript
 function timeOut(){